-VIPCA's Marine Stewardship committee hosted a virtual island clean-up in honor of Earth Day the weekend of April 17-18.
+VIPCA's Marine Stewardship committee hosted a virtual island clean-up in honor of Earth Day Friday April 22nd.
 Crews and members of the community were asked to choose any area within the USVI (for example a beach, trail, waterfront, neighborhood, etc.) and capture their clean-up efforts in a social media post tagging #VImarinestewardship on Facebook or Instagram.
-Those who participated were entered into a drawing to win a free massage at Sugar & Spice Salon.
 This has become an annual effort by VIPCA to recruit crews to dedicate a day to pick up trash on a beach, at a marina, in a neighborhood, along a trail, etc. This year several crews joined the effort and over 20 heavy duty bags of trash were collected, mostly containing various plastic waste.